-The team of IKC De Eglantier consists of class teachers and specialist teachers, an internal guidance counsellor and pedagogical coach and staff.
-The IKC has student interns on a regular basis.
-The team is supported by an administrative assistant, educational assistants, concierges and volunteers.
+The team of IKC De Eglantier consists of class teachers and specialist teachers, teacher support staff, teaching assistants, an internal guidance counsellor and pedagogical coach and staff.
+The IKC also has student interns on a regular basis.
+The team is supported by an administrative assistant, concierge and volunteers.

 The IKC Eglantier is a learning community in which not only the development of children is central but also the development of employees.
 In a learning community, we learn together and from each other.
 The constant development of education and the pedagogical and didactic approach is paramount.
 All employees of the IKC are involved and motivated professionals who are working to develop themselves.
+Every year, teachers and pedagogical staff members are offered team training, for example during study days or by following refresher courses.
+The IKC also facilitates the possibility to follow a training or course to promote the personal development of the employee.
 Each year a training plan is created based on the plans of the IKC and individual wishes and requirements.
-The teachers and pedagogical staff keep a record of their qualifications.
-Teachers are expected to prepare a personal development plan and update it regularly.
+The teachers, teaching assistants, and pedagogical staff keep a record of their qualifications.
+Teachers, teaching assistants, and pedagogical staff are expected to prepare a personal development plan and update it regularly.